Atmosplay/AtmosplayAds-Android/README-EN.md

 # 4 Others
 ## 4.1 GDPR
 This documentation is provided for compliance with the European Union's General Data Protection Regulation (GDPR).
-If you are collecting consent from your users, you can make use of APIs discussed below to inform ZPLAYAds SDK.
+If you are collecting consent from your users, you can make use of APIs discussed below to inform AtmosplayAds SDK.
 ```java
 enum GDPRStatus {
     // The user has granted consent for personalized ads.